percona/k8spg-docs/docs/backup-tutorial.md

     If you don't have access to AWS, you can use any S3-compatible storage like [MinIO](https://min.io/docs/minio/linux/index.html).
 Also check the list of [supported storages](backups.md#backup-storage).

 * The Operator uses the [`pgBackRest`](https://pgbackrest.org/) tool to make backups. `pgBackRest` stores the backups and archives WAL segments in repositories.
 The Operator has up to four `pgBackRest` repositories named `repo1`, `repo2`, `repo3` and `repo4`.
 In this tutorial we use `repo2` for backups.

+* Also, we will use some files from the Operator repository for setting up backups.
+So, clone the percona-postgresql-operator repository:

+    ``` {.bash data-prompt="$" }
+    $ git clone -b v{{ release }} https://github.com/percona/percona-postgresql-operator
+    $ cd percona-postgresql-operator
+    ```

+    !!! note

+        It is important to specify the right branch with `-b` option while cloning the code on this step.
+Please be careful.

 ## Configure backup storage {.power-number}